imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/safe-computing/exchanges-and-hot-wallets.md

 - Follow good browser practices while viewing and using exchanges.

 - Always use app-based 2-factor authentication with exchanges (e.g. Authy, Google Authenticator).
+Some of these authentication applications are vulnerable to attack and has been vulnerable in the past (see [this Reddit thread about Authy](https://www.reddit.com/r/Bitcoin/comments/6f0hhb/coinbase_recommendation_migrate_from_authy_to
+)).
+In general, having 2-factor authentication is better than no two-factor at all.
+Still, certain forms like SMS are highly vulnerable to third-parties potentially listening in or hijacking your SIM cards (so stay vigilant).

 - Always use the maximum amount of security/authentication available.